bloomingseed/pbl5-mmmodel/dataset/README.md

 # Python code for preparing dataset
 - For preparing first 3 classes from COCO dataset, we used [this notebook](https://colab.research.google.com/drive/11bmMNcjb00jYlOPjOk8_AMYH105ZO-AX?usp=sharing)
-- For preparing `vinh` dataset, we used `` notebook on captured images inside ? folder.
+- For preparing `vinh` dataset, we used `` notebook on captured images inside "source code" folder.